vinceskahan/v5wiki/WeeWX-Frequently-Asked-Questions.md

 For existing data, use a database tool, possibly with the WeeWX database tool, to manipulate values in the database.
 See the Wiki article [cleaning up old data](Cleaning-up-old-'bad'-data).

-For new data, use the `StdCalibrate` settings to apply a correction, or use the `StdQC` service to filter the values from your station.
+For new data, use `StdCalibrate` to apply a correction, or use `StdQC` to filter the values from your station.

 Here is an example.
 In this case the station can emit a lightning distance reading yet show a lightning strike count of zero.
 The example below ensures that lightning distance is not recorded unless there is a corresponding strike count during that interval.
 ```